-Operating costs are projected to increase six percent annually for the next ten years.
-Service level increases are expected to coincide with ridership increases, approximately one percent annually.
+Operating costs for paratransit services are projected to increase six percent annually for the next ten years.
+Service level increases are expected to coincide with ridership increases, approximately five percent annually.
 These assumptions are based on recent ridership patterns combined with historic trends.
 Supplemental service will continue to be provided by taxi companies.

 The ADA Paratransit service is a mandated federal program and growth rates cannot be controlled by the District.
-As the District's fare structure is updated, paratransit fares are generally assumed to remain twice the base adult fare for fixed-route bus service, which is the maximum allowed under ADA.
-Fare revenue increases of 10 percent are assumed every three years over the time span of this SRTP, including 2019, 2022, and 2025 in accordance with the ADA maximum allowed fare.
-A Comprehensive Fare Policy Study is underway in 2016.
+As the District's fare structure is updated, paratransit fares are generally assumed to remain lower than twice the base adult fare for fixed-route bus service, which is the maximum allowed under ADA.
+Fare revenue increases of three percent are assumed every three years over the time span of this SRTP, including 2019, 2022, and 2025 in accordance with the ADA maximum allowed fare.
+A Comprehensive Fare Policy Study is planned for FY 2017.